Checkmarx/JS-SCP/src/authentication-password-management/communicating-authentication-data.md

 As a rule of thumb, avoid implementing your own authentication controls.
 Instead, use services that comply with standards and have been properly tested.

-A very used package in nodeJS that deals with authentication is `passport` `passport` supports over 300 authentication _strategies_.
+A very used package in Node.js that deals with authentication is `passport` `passport` supports over 300 authentication _strategies_.
 These _strategies_ include third party services like `passport-facebook`, `passport-oauth`, `passport-twitter`, etc. As well as local _strategies_ such